jarcode-foss/glava/README.md

 - Programmable modules and configuration written in pure GLSL
 - Preprocessor directive parsing to handle requests and transformations on uniforms before they are passed to the shader.
 - Detecting if the window manager reports the currently focused window as fullscreen (and halting rendering for the duration)
+- Fixed a memory corruption bug that crashed the `nvidia` driver on Linux

 **What will never be done:**